ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 A load balancing mechanism can be used to distribute workloads across multiple servers.
 Among many goals, it aims to optimize resource use and avoid overload of any single server.
-One of the most commonly used applications of load balancing is to provide a single Internet service from multiple servers, sometimes known as a server farm.
+One of the most commonly used applications of load balancing is to provide single Internet service from multiple servers, sometimes known as a server farm.

 In the proposed network topology, the OpenFlow QoS controller configures the border switch to listen for new requests on the IP and port where external clients connect to access the servers.
-The switch forwards the new request to the controller, which will decide which of the internal servers must take care of this connection.
-Then, it install the match rules into border switch to forward the subsequent packets from the same connection directly to the chosen server.
+The switch forwards the new request to the controller, which decides which of the internal servers must take care of this connection.
+Then, it installs the match rules into border switch to forward the subsequent packets from the same connection directly to the chosen server.
 All this happen without the client ever knowing about the internal separation of functions.